Scheduling Breaks and Meals in WFM

 Default Behavior of the Scheduler

-This section describes the default behavior of the Scheduler in the following three scenarios.
+This section describes the default behavior of the Scheduler in three different scenarios.

 When Unpaid Breaks Conflict with Exceptions